apache/beam/playground/frontend/CONTRIBUTE.md

 chosen by the URL at runtime.

 The main state object is `PlaygroundController`, created in both of those screens.
-It is hung in the widget tree with the [provider](https://pub.dev/packages/app_state) package for historical reasons, and we aim to remove that if we do further refactoring.
+It is hung in the widget tree with the [provider](https://pub.dev/packages/provider) package for historical reasons, and we aim to remove that if we do further refactoring.
-The new code should pass it directly from widget to widget for compile-time safety.
+New code should pass it directly from widget to widget for compile-time safety.

 ## Example Loading